curityio/react-native-haapi-example/README.md

 ```

 On iOS, also open the `ios` folder in Xcode and configure the team ID and bundle ID under `Signing & Capabilities`.\
-Also use a signing option such as `Automatically manage signing`.
+Also ensure that Apple development tools sign the app, such as with the `Automatically manage signing` option.

 ## 7. Learn about the React Native HAAPI Module